Personal Finance (fall semester only)

 - A box to keep all of the supplies in

-Cooking for Real Life (Fall Semester)
+Cooking for Real Life

 Cooking with whole foods is becoming a lost art.
 Come learn how to take simple ingredients and turn them into delicious (and nutritious) meals, snacks, and treats that will fuel your body for optimal health.
-We’ll get back to the basics by learning how to peel, chop, blend, juice, and prepare a variety of dishes including smoothies, soups, salads, bread, spreads, and many more tasty treats.
+We’ll get back to the basics by learning how to peel, chop, blend, juice, and prepare a variety of dishes including smoothies, soups, salads, sides, snacks, and many more tasty treats.
 This fun, hands-on class will equip students with valuable life-long cooking skills, create confidence in the kitchen, and instill sound nutritional principles.
 Bring your sense of adventure and your appetite!

 Tutor: Connie Bendickson